e.g. 60 parallel nodes running 2 minutes each

 You can use as many parallel CI nodes as your CI provider allows.

 It's one of the parallel jobs (isolated server machine or Docker container) being part of the CI build.
 Knapsack Pro command is executed inside of each parallel job to run part of your whole test suite and thanks to that split all your tests across parallel machines.
 The configuration of parallel CI nodes depends on your current CI provider.

 Knapsack Pro is CI provider agnostic.
 As long as you can define bash command per parallel job (parallel CI node) on your CI server then you can run Knapsack Pro with it.
 Knapsack Pro has built-in support for many popular CI providers.

-The price is based on total time execution of all test suites across all your projects.
+The price is based on the total execution time of all your test files from all your API tokens.

-Feel free to try Knapsack Pro and I will contact you to better understand your project context and ensure the pricing is right for the value you get.
+Feel free to try Knapsack Pro.
+We will contact you to better understand your project context and ensure the pricing is right for the value you get.